I was featured in Canada’s Mandarin language newspaper, Ming Pao.

 The business is small but the product is “big”

 Trudy Ann’s tea enterprise, in any case, is very ‘small’: she prepares it from start to finish.
 First, to find and finalize on the black tea suppliers.
 This is easy.
 Her hometown, India, is among the world’s largest tea-producing countries.

-Trudy Ann’s black tea comes from Assam, the most famous tea-producing locale in eastern India, and is carefully selected by experienced tea merchants.
+Trudy Ann’s Black Tea comes from Assam, the most famous tea-producing locale in eastern India, and is carefully selected by experienced tea merchants.
 Generally, she orders the tea once every four months.
 The spices are ground every month to ensure that the tea and spices remain fresh.

 For the fruit tea, the fruit is grown and dried by a local farm, Klippers Organics.
 Even the paper bags used for the packaging are environment-friendly.
 They also carry a detailed description of the tea.
-For the mint tea, fresh mint leaves are dried, and then the tea is hand blended.
-Trudy Ann says that a lot of spices need to be cleaned before using.
+For the mint tea, fresh mint leaves are dried, and then the tea is hand-blended.
+Trudy Ann says that a lot of spices need to be cleaned before use.
 In the initial stages, she used to grind all the spices by hand.
 Later, when the business began to grow, she had to upgrade to a grinding machine.
 Producing the tea this way in small batches, focusing on the origin of the raw material, taking care that it is organic and contains the healing properties of the tea product; this makes us refrain from describing the business as “big”.